gabrielmd/semantix/README.md

 ### Algorithm

-To calculate the distances in the graph, the Breadth-First Search algorithm was used.
+To calculate the distances in the graph, the Breadth-First Search (BFS) algorithm was used.
-Given the edges have no weight, it can provide a successful solution in `O(n^2)` time.
+Given it is an undirected graph with unit edge weights, the BFS can provide a successful solution in $O(n^2)$ time.

 ### Strategy